Treatment & Services

 Things are tough out there…

 Today, families and their teens or those in their twenties face the following challenges:

 - A high-risk drug culture in affluent communities that includes the abuse of prescribed pain medications, heroin, binge drinking, and more potent marijuana.

 - The onset of major psychiatric problems in childhood and adolescence when “self-medication” with drugs is common and early drug use can induce psychiatric symptoms or conditions.

-- Learning problems that can contribute to adolescent distress and drug or alcohol use.
+- Learning problems can contribute to adolescent distress and drug or alcohol use.

 - Little resiliency and poor coping skills in dealing with life stress at home and school.

 Lapsing into unhealthy behaviors is often part of the process.